 - Owners of cats who died quickly are unlikely to post their side of the story, even if it’s a lot more common

 If you want to use GS-441, the problem isn’t in getting it, it’s using it.
-There are Facebook pages and websites devoted to assisting you, and while they can help you source the medicine, they aren’t vets.
+There are Facebook pages and websites devoted to assisting you (one is mentioned below in the comments), and while they can help you source the medicine, they aren’t vets.

 By all means read what they say, but ask your vet for advice on safe dosing.
 We probably can’t legally buy the drug, but if you sign a disclaimer absolving us of blame, we are happy to help you use it as safely as possible.

 Cost is also a barrier to many owners.
 We hear reports of the cost for a course of GS441 from $US2300 up to $10,000 depending on the supplier.

 In reading owner reports, drug safety doesn’t appear to be a major problem, even with the knock-off GS441 from China.
 However, there’s no way of guaranteeing it will be as pure or as effective.
 Buying an unlicensed drug from such origins will always be riskier.

 That’s just one of the prices we pay for caring so much.
 Sometimes it feels worse to be given a choice when it’s as imperfect as this one.
 We can only hope a registered drug fills the void soon, and with the evidence to match.

 * I’ve been waiting years to ask you to read the story of Frances Oldham Kelsey.
 You won’t regret it.
 The world finds heroes in the most unlikely places.